politburo/politburo/README.md

 Политбюро IPA: [pəlʲɪtbʲʉˈro]
 "Political Bureau of the Central Committee of the Communist Party of the Soviet Union"

-As the DSL utilises an army of Babushka deps, we thought it was appropriate.
+As the DSL orchestrates an army of Babushka deps, we thought it was appropriate.

 TODO
 -------------

+(a.k.a Five-Year Plans for the National Economy of the Soviet Union)

 * Support for providers other than AWS and local servers- Rackspace, etc.

 * More recipes for Rails and other stacks

 * Plug-ins to automatically construct Newrelic or other monitoring for environments

 Contributors:
 -------------
 * Tal Rotbart (@rotbart)

 * Robert Postill (@robertpostill)

 * Thanks to Cameron Hine and Navin Peiris (@navinpeiris) for their contributions